Sanaapathann/Sanaapathann/README.md

 ## 👩‍💻 About Me

-CS grad from Savitribai Phule Pune University.
+CS grad from India.
 Currently focused on Python, FastAPI, and real-world backend dev.
 Learning by building, sharing everything I learn along the way.